mohammadkhoddami/Marketemon/README.md

 ## Setup

 Before running the project, make sure to configure your AWS settings for cloud storage.
-Also, ensure that necessary environment variables are properly set up, including those related to AWS, RabbitMQ, Redis, and ZarinPal.
+Also, ensure that necessary environment variables are properly set up, including those related to AWS, RabbitMQ, Redis, Postgresql and ZarinPal.

 ## Installation